Configuration

 modify the part.

-The parameters can be of types string
+The parameters can be of types string, float, int and bool.

-in enum
+in enum.

-The initial parameter value is set using default
+The initial parameter value is set using default.

 parts: